young professionals

 I’m talking about reverse mentorship.

-Learning from someone who hasn’t necessarily walked the same miles you have.
+Reverse mentorship is about learning from someone who hasn’t necessarily walked the same miles you have.

 But brings a fresh perspective and a whole new set of skills to the table.